William Kay (journalist): Family and education

 William Kay grew up in central London where he attended St Marylebone CofE primary School and Westminster City School.
 In 1965 he was awarded an Open Styring Scholarship to read Philosophy, Politics, and Economics (PPE) at The Queen's College, Oxford.
 In 1968 he received a BA (Hons) and subsequently a MA.
 He attended UCLA's Professional Screenwriting course in 2014-15, and its Advanced Screenwriting course in 2017.

 In 2006 Kay accepted an invitation to emigrate to the United States as "an alien of extraordinary ability".
 He became a US citizen in 2011, whilst retaining his British nationality.
 He lived in Pasadena, California, where, until 2013, he continued to write a weekly financial advice column for The Sunday Times of London.
+Kay returned to London permanently in 2019 and renounced US citizenship later that year.

 He now writes obituaries of British business figures for The Times of London, and contributes to the investment column Tempus in the same newspaper.
 He lives with Lynne Bateson, also a journalist, and has two adult sons, Andrew and Ben, and two grandchildren, Jackson and Arrow.